AditiShetti/Police-Stops-Data-Analysis-/README.md

 # Police-Dataset-DA-

 #**Project Overview**:
-This project involves data analysis Police Data dataset.
+In this project, I conducted a data analysis on a Police Data dataset.
-The primary objective of this project is to analyze police stop data to understand driver demographics, including age, gender, and race.
+The main objective is to explore police stop data to gain insights into driver demographics, including age, gender, and race.
-Additionally, it aims to identify trends in violation types and evaluate stop outcomes, such as arrest rates and search conduct.
+Additionally, the analysis identifies trends in violation types and evaluates stop outcomes, such as arrest rates and search activity.

 #**Dataset Overview**: